 Other writing awards include The David Dornstein Memorial Creative Writing Award for Young Writers (1998) sponsored by the Coalition for the Advancement of Jewish Education.
 She was also named a finalist for the 41st Annual New Millennium Writing Awards for Flash Fiction (2017), the 39th Annual New Millennium Writing Awards for Fiction (2015), Rosebud Magazine’s X.J.
 Kennedy Award for Creative Nonfiction (2001), Greensboro Review Literary Awards (2001) and the Serpentine Fiction Award (2000).

-A proud member of The Authors Guild, the ACLU, the Environmental Defense Fund, the Natural Resources Defense Counsel and Planned Parenthood, Sonnenfeld currently resides in Poughkeepsie, NY with husband Warren Berry and Sasha and Shadow, the world’s two most perfect cats.
+A proud member of The Authors Guild, the ACLU, the Environmental Defense Fund, the Natural Resources Defense Counsel and Dutchess County Democratic Women’s Caucus, Sonnenfeld currently resides in Poughkeepsie, NY with husband Warren Berry and Sasha and Shadow, the world’s two most perfect cats.